 Section 6.02 Vice Chair Selection and Duties

-Each Director who chairs a committee, with the exception of E.B.C, will be responsible for holding a vice chair election within their committee.
+Each Director who chairs a standing committee, with the exception of E.B.C, will be responsible for holding a vice chair election within their committee.
 This election shall take place no more than three weeks after Standing Committee membership for the semester has been determined.

 Elections shall take place as follows: